HeavyMedl/lists/README.md

 ------
 **Description**: Retreive the value of a key in an Array of an Array of Variables where position 0 is the key and position 1 is the value (associative array).

-**Signature Definition**: Give arg 1 a Number or String.
-Give arg 2 an Array of an Array containing a Number or String as the key and a Variable as the value.
+**Signature Definition**: Give arg 1 a Number or a String.
+Give arg 2 an Array of an Array containing a Number or a String as the key and a Variable as the value.
 Get a Variable (value).

 **Example Usage**: